measurement-kit/measurement-kit/README.md

 ### How to build MeasurementKit on Android

-To compile MeasurementKit for Android, see the README.md file contained in the `build/android` directory of this repository.
+To compile MeasurementKit for Android, see the [build/android.md]( ../doc/build/android.md) documentation file.

 ### How to build MeasurementKit on iOS